martian-cloud/tharsis-cli/docs/commands.md

 <details>
 <summary>Options</summary>

+- `--group-id` - The ID of the root group to create the mirror in.

 - `--group-path` - Full path to the root group where this Terraform provider version will be mirrored.
 Deprecated.

 - `--platform` - Platform to sync (format: os_arch).
 Can be specified multiple times.
 If not specified, syncs all platforms.

-- `--root-group-name` - The name of the root group to create the mirror in.

 - `--version` - The provider version to sync.
 If not specified, uses the latest version.